Insurance for strata corporations and insurance for strata owners and renters

-- Learn more about B.C.'s new home warranty insurance at BC Housing's Licensing and Consumer Services (formerly the Homeowner Protection Office).
+- Learn more about B.C.'s home warranty insurance for new homes at BC Housing's Licensing and Consumer Services (formerly the Homeowner Protection Office).

-CHOA advises in a 2011 strata insurance bulletin that “the Strata Corporation should ensure that insurance requirements are spelled out in any contracts” and get copies.
+CHOA (the Condominium Home Owners Association) advises in a 2011 strata insurance bulletin that “the Strata Corporation should ensure that insurance requirements are spelled out in any contracts” and get copies.

 Strata associations also recommend that strata corporations and sections purchase Directors and Officers Liability Insurance (often called D&O insurance) for their strata council and any staff such as a strata property manager.
 This 2011 CHOA insurance bulletin provides additional information on D&O insurance.
 Strata corporations and sections should also discuss insurance coverage with an insurance broker who is knowledgeable about strata properties.